Craft n' Connect

 Side 2

-This iteration was distributed to peers, family & friends, professors to see how well they gameplay, intent, and modes were understood by those who had no relation to this project.
+This sheet was distributed to peers, family & friends, professors to see how well they gameplay, intent, and modes were understood by those who had no relation to this project.

 Final